NoSpawnn/minesweeper/README.md

 # Minesweeper TUI written in C
 - A terminal based minesweeper clone in C
+- Untested on Windows, do let me know if you try it, but I don't *think* it will work

 ## Usage
 1. Clone the repo